 MSFD Annex III (as amended) provides indicative lists of ecosystem elements, anthropogenic pressures and uses and human activities relevant to the marine waters that should be assessed, where relevant; these are further specified as elements in the new GES Decision, where there may be multiple elements per feature (e.g. specific contaminants for D8, specific species within each species group for D1).
 The information reported for each article has always to be related to a particular feature/element.
 In Annex IVb, a list of the features is provided.

-Therefore, for certain features, the specific element covered should be provided (species, habitat, contaminant, marine litter category…), where the name and, where necessary, a code is requested.
-Also, the source of the code will be requested when a code is provided (to be selected from Annex IVi).
-Nevertheless, the preferred sources for codes are the following:
+Therefore, for certain features, the specific element covered should be provided (species, habitat, contaminant, marine litter category…).
+The name, code and the source of the code (as in Annex IVi) are requested, where the sources for codes are:

-For species under Descriptors 1, 2 & 3: AphiaID from WoRMS.
+For species under Descriptors 1, 2, 3, 5, 8, 9 and 10: AphiaID from WoRMS.
 Additionally, for species under D3 and in the ICES Area, the stock key should be provided.

-For habitats under Descriptors 1 & 6: corresponding Broad Habitat Type (also included in Feature_Enum), EUNIS code (2016 if available) or Habitats Directive code.
+For habitats under Descriptors 1, 2, 6, 7 and 8: corresponding Broad Habitat Type (also included in Feature_Enum), EUNIS code (2016 if available) or Habitats Directive code.

-For Descriptors 5, 8 & 9: WISE or WISE-B code (see ElementCodeSource enumeration).
-Additionally, for contaminants in biota (D8) and seafood products (D9), the species should be provided.
+For Descriptors 5, 8 and 9: WISE, WISE-B, ICES-Param or BODC codes.
+Additionally, for contaminants in biota (D8) and seafood products (D9) and for ingested litter (D10), the species should be provided.

 For marine litter under Descriptor 10: category to be selected from MarineLitterCategories_Enum (Annex IVe).

-In any case, lists of Elements, together with their corresponding ElementCode and ElementCodeSource will be made available for the reporting, in order to ensure consistency across the elements reported by Member States.
+In any case, Reference Lists of Elements, together with their corresponding ElementCode and ElementCodeSource are available in the MSFD reporting resources page, in order to ensure consistency across the elements reported by Member States.
+MS are requested to check whether all the Elements they need to report on are in the Reference Lists.
+Otherwise, they are requested to contact the MSFD helpdesk in order to include any Element that is not yet in the Reference Lists.

 On the other hand, the GES Decision provides all the criteria to be taken into account for the GES assessments.
 Within the reporting of the GES assessments, for the different features assessed, an OverallStatus is to be provided at the Descriptor level, as well as the CriteriaStatus for those criteria that have been used in the corresponding assessment.
 The GEScomponent enumeration (Annex IVc) includes all the GES components (Descriptors and Criteria) included in the revised Decision (a mapping of the new Decision criteria to the 2010 criteria and indicators is provided in Annex I); the old criteria and indicators which are not covered by the new Decision have been retained to aid the transition in reporting between the two Decisions.